 My-Take’s furniture was delivered and installed within JCI’s projected two to three-day schedule.
-When the installation was complete, the JCI team performed a walk-through of the finished site to confirm that the layout was consistent with their plan and My-Take’s expectations.
+When the installation was complete, the JCI team performed a walk-through of the finished site with the My-Take founders to confirm that the layout was consistent with their plan and My-Take’s expectations.

 “Our team could not be happier with our office setup, especially since our old environment was cubes”.

 My-Take found themselves in a new setup that they believed made for a modern, clean, open space that helps produce a positive work environment.
 The project was finished within My-Take’s time and budget requirements, and the company’s founders were pleased and impressed with the results.